-If I had raised the stakes here I would have convincingly lost money from the experiment.
+If I had raised the stakes here (as many bettors would) I would’ve have convincingly lost money from the experiment.
 The PnL was almost entirely downhill from this point onward (apart from one enormous win when Watford beat Arsenal at the Emirates).

-I suggest that you constantly monitor your current ROI and be realistic with your expectations going forward.
+To tackle this problem, I suggest that you constantly monitor your current ROI and always stay realistic with your expectations.
 You’re looking to achieve 5-10% ROI, that’s all.
 This sample was sitting well outside my expectations, at +35.37%.
 That ROI couldn’t possibly hold steady.
-It was inevitable that the results would ‘even out’, and I predicted the downfall several times throughout the Mug Bets Week-by-week updates.
-Read more on this topic here.
+It was inevitable that the results would ‘even out’, and I predicted the downfall several times throughout the Mug Bets week-by-week updates.

 Well, one theory I have is that I was doing a good job to begin with — but I lost my edge.

-There were a number of predictions on my Best Tips For Premier League Football Betting 2016/17, which I used to support my selections.
+There were a number of personal predictions which I used to support my selections.
 For example, I thought Man United and West Ham (relatively speaking), were hugely over-hyped by the media during the summer.
 I also believed Chelsea would bounce back from their poor 2015/16 campaign.
-These ideas helped me to find price inaccuracies in the early half of the season.
+These views helped me to find price inaccuracies in the early half of the season.

 But I felt the odds were becoming increasingly sharp as the season went on.
 As the public sussed out the rough standings of the 20 teams, my once ‘wise‘ ideas were now held by the majority.
-The odds changed accordingly, and I lost my ability to identify value.
-I needed fresh ideas to maintain my edge — but I didn’t have them.
+The odds became more accurate, and I lost any ability to identify value.
+I needed fresh ideas to maintain an edge — but I didn’t have them.

-The other thought I had was that I was just very lucky to begin with, and variance evened itself out!
+The other thought I had was that I was just very lucky to begin with, and the results eventually evened out.